 This may seem out-of-our-minds obvious, but slathering on deodorant in the morning—and as needed—is the secret to keeping dry and cool during your special day.
 And we’re not just talking pits here: apply a thin layer between your thighs, and also on the soles of your feet—they’ll prevent sweat and keep your feet from slipping out of your Manolos on the d floor.

-Baby power—what doesn’t it fix?
+Baby powder—what doesn’t it fix?

-Your go-to in high school for getting you through day five of not washing your hair (even if a milky film at your roots was a dead giveaway #noshame), baby powder will make you feel so fresh and clean when you’re overheating under all that crinoline.
+Your go-to in high school for getting you through day five of not washing your hair (even if a milky film at your roots was a dead giveaway; #noshame), baby powder will make you feel so fresh and clean when you’re overheating under all that crinoline.
 Apply between the thighs, and feel the sweet, breezy relief.